 According to After-School All-Stars North Texas advocate Gina Betts,

-“Every day, our program initiatives work to address the most prevalent and pressing issues facing our youth.
+“Every day, this organization’s program initiatives work to address the most prevalent and pressing issues facing our youth.
 ASAS inspires students to be healthy, graduate high school and go on to college, find a career they love and give back to their community.
 Please visit asasnorthtexas.org to find how you can become a part of the ASAS solution.”

 * Graphic courtesy of After-School All-Stars North Texas